yguel/scara_tutorial_ros2/resources/launch_tutorial.md

 ros2 topic pub --once /scara_position_controller/commands std_msgs/msg/Float64MultiArray "{data: [0.5,-1.5,0.3]}"
 ```
 Your robot moved to the desired position!
 Notice here that the motion to the desired position was done in one shot, what on a real robot would require excessive torques.
-In the case of a real robot, it would be more suited to use another controller that is able of interpolating the robot motion such as the `joint_trajectory_controller`.
+In the case of a real robot, it would be more suited to use another controller that is able of interpolating the robot motion such as the [`joint_trajectory_controller`](https://control.ros.org/master/doc/ros2_controllers/joint_trajectory_controller/doc/userdoc.html).
 To practice your ros2_control skills try configuring and running this controller with the scara robot.

-### Additional comments on controllers
+## Additional comments on controllers
-In ros2_control, controllers can be loaded, unloaded and switched on runtime without stopping the hardware?
-This allows you to address the need of applications that have multiple different operating phases.
+In ros2_control, controllers can be loaded, unloaded and switched on runtime without stopping the hardware.
+This allows to address the need of applications that have multiple different operating phases.
 More information can be found [here](https://control.ros.org/master/index.html).

 Also, in most applications the controller to be loaded is known from start and therefore it can be loaded directly at startup in the [launch](../scara_bringup/launch/scara.launch.py) file by calling the `spawner` node:
 ```python